percona/percona-helm-charts/charts/pxc-operator/README.md

-# pxс-operator: A chart for installing the Percona Kubernetes operator for MySQL XtraDB Cluster
+# pxс-operator: A chart for installing the Percona Kubernetes Operator, which will deploy and manage Percona XtraDB Cluster - a database clustering solution for MySQL.

 This chart implements Percona XtraDB Cluster operator deployment.
 The Operator itself can be found here:
 * <https://github.com/percona/percona-xtradb-cluster-operator>